Economist Utsa Patnaik Refutes Govt’s Claims Of Poverty Decline In India With Calorie Data

 This post is tagged under: Utsa Patnaik, nutrition, calorie, food, WTO, India, economist, developing countries, research, agricultural agreements, trade, policy, World Bank, Central government, covid, pandemic, Summit of the Future, PM Narendra Modi, 79th United Nations General Assembly, The Brookings Institution, Surjit Bhalla, Karan Bhasi, B.V.R.
 Subrahmanyam, CEO, think tank, Niti Aayog, BPL, rural, neoliberal, HKS Surjeet Bhawan, New Delhi, All India Kisan Sabha, CPI(M), Rajya Sabha, P Sundarayya Memorial Trust

-Disclaimer: We do not hold any right, copyright over any of the images used, these have been taken from Google.
+Disclaimer: We do not hold any right, or copyright over any of the images used, these have been taken from Google.
 In case of credits or removal, the owner may kindly mail us.

 Other Recommendations: